dbarfa/nixos-config/README.md

   ```
 * Grab VM ip with `ifconfig` and add it to ssh ip below
 * Outside of VM run ssh install command below. on windows run it in Git Bash or WSL.
+* without swap the installation might hang.
+* if `/dev/sda` is not available, edit accordingly
 ```
 ssh -o PubkeyAuthentication=no -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no -p22 root@xx.xx.xx.xx " \
   parted /dev/sda -- mklabel gpt; \